PoojaPallai-FirmwareEngineer/C-Programs/Strings/Readme.md

 2. **Case-Insensitive Palindrome Check:** Write a function to check if a string is a palindrome while ignoring case.
    **&& Palindrome Check Without Extra Space:** Write a function to check if a string is a palindrome without using extra space.
 3. **Valid Palindrome (Ignoring Non-Alphanumeric Characters):** Write a function to check if a string is a valid palindrome, ignoring non-alphanumeric characters & case.
-4. **Longest Palindromic Substring:** Write a function to find the longest palindromic substring in a string. - Practice
+4. **Longest Palindromic Substring:** Write a function to find the longest palindromic substring in a string.
-5. **Check if String is a Permutation of a Palindrome:** Write a function to check if a string is a permutation of a palindrome. - Practice
+5. **Check if String is a Permutation of a Palindrome:** Write a function to check if a string is a permutation of a palindrome.

 ## 5. Anagram Problems
 1. **Check for Anagram:** Write a function to check if two strings are anagrams of each other.
 2. **Valid Anagram (With Built-In Sort):** Write a function to check if two strings are valid anagrams with using built-in sort functions.
 3. **Find All Anagrams in a String:** Write a function to find all anagrams of a word within a string.

-4. **Group Anagrams:** Write a function that groups anagrams from a list of strings.
+4. **Group Anagrams:** Write a function that groups anagrams from a list of strings. **Hard**

 ## 6. Advanced String Manipulation
 1. **Find the First Unique Character:** Write a function to find the first unique character in a string **&& Find the Most Frequent Character:** Write a function to find the most frequent character in a string.
 2. **String Permutations:** Write a function to find all permutations of a string.
-Practice
 3. **String Compression:** Write a function that compresses a string (e.g., "aaabb" -> "a3b2").
-Practice

 ## 7. String Challenges with Edge Cases
 1. **Check if Two Strings Are Equal After Removing All Occurrences of a Character** - Write a function that checks if two strings are equal after removing all occurrences of a character.
 2. **Count Substrings of a Given Length** - Write a function to count the number of substrings of a given length in a string.
 3. **Find Words in a Sentence** - Write a function that splits a sentence into words and returns a list of words.

-4. **Check if a String Can Be Formed by Repeating Substrings** - Write a function to check if a string is composed of a repeating substring.
+4. **Check if a String Can Be Formed by Repeating Substrings** - Write a function to check if a string is composed of a repeating substring. **Hard**

 ## 8. Bit Manipulation with Strings
 1. **Count Set Bits in a Binary String**- Write a function to count the number of set bits (1s) in a binary string.